-Recovery Status Categories:
+Recovery Status Categories

 The List has historically included four categories of recovery which are defined below.
-The categories represent a scale along which an injured resource can progress:
+A fifth category was introduced in 2010, "Very Likely Recovered."
+Together, these categories represent a scale along which an injured resource can progress:

-- Not Recovering: Resources that are not recovering continue to show little or no clear improvement from injuries stemming from the oil spill.
+- Not Recovering: Resources that are Not Recovering continue to show little or no clear improvement from injuries stemming from the oil spill.
 Recovery objectives have not been met. - Recovering: Recovering resources are demonstrating substantive progress toward recovery objectives, but are still adversely affected by residual impacts of the spill or are currently being exposed to lingering oil.
-The amount of progress and time needed to attain full recovery varies depending on the species. - Recovered: Recovery objectives have been met, and the current condition of the resource is not related to residual effects of the oil spill - Recovery Unknown: For resources in the unknown category, data on life history or the extent of injury from the spill is limited.
+The amount of progress and time needed to attain full recovery varies depending on the species. - Recovered: Recovery objectives have been met, and the current condition of the resource is not related to residual effects of the oil spill. - Very Likely Recovered: While there has been limited scientific research on the recovery status of these resources in recent years, prior studies suggest that there had been substantial progress toward recovery in the decade following the spill.
+In addition so much time has passed since any indications of some spill injury, including exposure to oil, it is unlikely that there are any residual effects of the spill. - Recovery Unknown: For resources in the unknown category, data on life history or the extent of injury from the spill is limited.
 Moreover, given the length of time since the spill, it is unclear if new or further research will provide information that will help in comprehensively assessing the original injury or determining the residual effects of the spill such that a better evaluation of recovery can occur.

 Human services that rely on natural resources were also injured by the oil spill and can thus be placed in one of the above categories.
-Because the recovery status of injured services is inextricably linked to the state of the resource on which it depends, full recovery of the spill area can not occur until both resources and services are restored.
+Because the recovery status of injured services is inextricably linked to the state of the resource on which it depends, full recovery of the spill area cannot occur until both resources and services are restored.

+List Update History

-Update History: The Restoration Plan states that the List should be reviewed periodically and updated to reflect results from scientific studies and other information.
+The Restoration Plan states that the List should be reviewed periodically and updated to reflect results from scientific studies and other information.
 A summary of how the list has changed since 1996 is available in Table 1.